PedroTelesFCUP/Beam_weaver/README.md

 ## Scientific scope

-The current implementation studies photon transport in a **homogeneous water phantom** and packages a single main research script, $Beam_weaver.py$, which contains:
+The current implementation studies photon transport in a **homogeneous water phantom** and packages a single main research script, `Beam_weaver.py`, which contains:

 - a custom Monte Carlo-style photon transport simulator in water
-- a custom $WaterPhotonHybridEnvPenelope$ environment
+- a custom `WaterPhotonHybridEnvPenelope` environment
 - a hybrid n-step SAC actor-critic implementation for mixed discrete/continuous prediction
 - curriculum-based training logic with phase switching
 - physics-head pretraining on Monte Carlo-generated targets